croedel/MTECmqtt/README.md

 ```

 Please be aware that a frequent export of a lot of parameters increases the load on the `espressif` device of your Inverter.
 This might imply unwanted side effects.

-## Starting the service
-Having done that, you should already be able to start `python mtec_mytt.py` on command line.
-It will print out some debug info, so you can see what it does.

-You can stop the service by pressing CTRL-C or sending a SIGHUB.
-This will initiate a graceful shutdown.
-Be patient - this might take some seconds.

-If you want to run the mqtt server as a service, you can find a `.service` template in the `templates` directory.

 ### Home Assistant support
 `mtec_mqtt.py` provides Home Assistant (https://www.home-assistant.io) auto-discovery, which means that Home Assistant will automatically detect and configure your MTEC Inverter.